Iaguilaror/oriGen-wgs001-scripts/README.md

 # oriGen Phase 1 – Reproducible Analysis Code

+- This pipelines are meant to reproduce results from: TO-DO-add url and doi after paper is published

 Reproducible code and workflows for the oriGen Phase 1 analysis of 1,427 whole genomes.

 Welcome! 👋